radcamp/radcamp.github.io/index.md

 You must:

-- be a member of the MinION Access Programme;
+- have a MinION;
 - have basic hands-on experience of the MinION and/or MinION data analysis;
 - have a background in either bioinformatics and/or wet lab work; and
 - be able to attend ALL FIVE days of the course; this is non-negotiable.

-In the event the course is over subscribed, the instructors will allocate places according to the strength of the application and the applicant’s relevant experience.
+In the event the course is over-subscribed, the instructors will allocate places according to the strength of the application and the applicant’s relevant experience.

 # Acknowledgements